 Flush and Fill the Tank

-Before you refill the tank, it's a good idea to flush it by turning on the cold water and letting it run through the drain hose for several minutes.
-This procedure will remove scale and rust that has collected in the bottom of the tank and which may be affecting the performance of the appliance.
-After flushing is complete, close the drain plug and let the tank refill.
+Before you refill the tank, it's a good idea to flush it by turning on the cold water supply and letting some water run through the drain hose for several minutes.
+This procedure will remove scale and rust that has collected on the bottom of the tank and which may be affecting the performance of the appliance.
+After flushing is complete, close the drain valve and remove the hose, and let the tank refill.
 Keep one hot water faucet open until you see a steady stream of water with no bubbles, at which point you can close it.